venice1200/Retro/Microtronic_Phoenix/README.md

 I found the Note in German here:
 https://github.com/rab-berlin/Monarch2090/tree/main/program/2090undArduino#monarch2090-mit-arduino-nano

-## This Device has two purposes in 4 Modes**
+## This Device has two purposes in 4 Modes

 ### Mode 1: Tiny MIC Uploader
-A Python script for transferring MIC code files from the PC to the Microtronic Phoenix via an Arduino connected via USB.
+A Python script is used for transferring MIC code files from the PC to the Microtronic Phoenix via an Arduino connected via USB.
-The Arduino Uno or Nano executes a program that can be accessed via the Python library on the PC.
+An Arduino Uno or Nano executes a program that can be accessed via the Python library on the PC.
 The Arduino itself acts as external GPIO pins for the PC, which are connected to the Phoenix DIN pins.

 The Python Uploader Code is based on the 2095 Emulation of Martin Sauter & Michael Wessel.
 Further information can be found here:
 https://blog.wirelessmoves.com/2017/06/emulating-a-busch-2090-tape-interface-part-1.html
 https://github.com/lambdamikel/microtronic-2095-arduino-emulator/tree/master

-The originally used USB-GPIO Python Library and the Arduiono Sketch can be found here:
+The used USB-GPIO Python Library and the **original** Arduiono Sketch can be found here:
 https://github.com/ltspicer/usb_gpio
 Available digital pins on Uno/Nano are D2 to D13, configure and use them as input or output.
 I think you need the python library "serial" as well.

-## Mode 2-4: Random Generator
+### Mode 2-4: Random Generator
 The Microtronics RND System is not really random so the above programmer has created an
 external Random Generator based on an Arduino which transfers the RND Data via IOs to the Busch 2090.
 The RND Generator uses the same IO Pins as used by the Phoenix Uploader.